-WebID is a German eIDV service for online end-user identification and contract signing.
-It has the highest standard of security and is compliant with AML regulations like German AML Law (GwG) and BaFin.
+WebID is a German eIDV (electronic identity document verification) service for secure online end-user identity identification and contract signing.
+It is compliant with AML regulations such as German AML Law (GwG) and has been approved by the Federal Financial Supervisory Authority (BaFin).

-The WebID service provides call-center functionality, where trained support agents can verify the provided identity papers, the validity of the ID paper and ask security questions to the end-user during a live video call.
+The WebID service provides call-center functionality, where trained support agents can verify the validity of the provided identity papers and ask security questions to the end-user during a live video call.
 The verification process is recorded and evidence is made available for the merchant.

-From the end-user perspective, the online identification consists of three main steps:
+From the end-user perspective, the online identity verification consists of three main steps:

-- The end-user enters personal details in an online form (desktop or mobile).
+- The end-user enters personal details in an online form (on a desktop or mobile device).

-- The end-user shows an ID paper to the a support agent in a live video call.
+- The end-user shows an ID paper, such as a passport, to a support agent in a live video call.

 - The end-user receives and fills in a one-time password (OTP) to confirm the identification process.